frank-xwang/RIDE-LongTailRecognition/MODEL_ZOO.md

 | *Teacher Model*    | 6 | 72.8              | 71.0          | 72.9            | 73.3        | Link

-After downloading the checkpoints, you could run evaluation by following the instructions in the test section below.
+After downloading the checkpoints, you could run evaluation by following the instructions in the test section.